-- Where appropriate, attend the resident services program while the class is being conducted. - Inspect the program amenities/resources (computers, desks/chairs, educational tools, etc).
+- Where appropriate, attend the resident services program while the class is being conducted. - Interview the Resident Services Coordinator and Property Manager - Inspect the program amenities/resources (computers, desks/chairs, educational tools, etc).

 Inspect the facility/room in which the programs are taking place.